 Unlike UITs, mutual funds are continuously offered.
 Any day the market is open, you can buy shares of a mutual fund, although mutual fund shares are only priced once per day.
 If you want to sell your shares, you can sell them any day.

-When you invest, your money goes into the fund and you are issued shares, which represent a percentage ownership in the overall fund.
+When you invest, your money goes into the fund, and you are issued shares, which represent a percentage ownership in the overall fund.
 Mutual funds are typically actively managed, which means that securities within the fund are regularly bought and sold.
 Except in rare circumstances, mutual fund portfolios are constantly changing.

-Differences Between Funds and UITs
+How Funds and UITs Differ

 Both mutual funds and UITs are designed to be long-term investments.
 However, most UITs have a termination or maturity date, whereas mutual funds typically exist in perpetuity.